Razyapoo/KGBClusteringDocumentation/research_documentation.md

 The sequential layout (shown in the Figure 1 above) is designed to display data that contains a clear sequence of distinct levels of nodes.
 It takes multiple components into account and minimizes link crossings [[8]](#references).

 This layout meets 1, 2, and 5 criteria listed at the beginning of the [Layouts](#layouts) section.
-It satisfies the first criterion because we always expand the neighborhood in the right direction (or whatever; the direction must be determined at the beginning), so we can place nodes in the neighborhood next to the expanding node.
-It meets the second criterion because we always expand nodes in the same direction, so we have room to accommodate its neighbors.
+It satisfies the first criterion because we expand the neighborhood in the same direction (the direction must be determined at the beginning), so we can place nodes in the neighborhood close to the expanding node.
+It meets the second criterion because we are expanding the nodes in the same direction, so we have room to place its neighbors in such a way that there are no edge intersections.
 It also meets the fifth criterion because it is visually understandable to non-specialists.

 However, this layout is only good if we always expand nodes that were not in the graph up to this point.
 Because otherwise we would have back edges leading in the opposite direction.
 It is also hard to make clusters of nodes.
 This requires node swapping that might be time and resource consuming.

 <h3 id="visual-tricks">Visual tricks</h3>

-I have looked at many layouts, but unfortunately they were not supported by the Cytoscape library.
-So I decided to integrate the visual tricks used in these layouts into existing layouts already implemented in the Cytoscape library.
+There are many layouts with interesting features, but unfortunately they are not supported by the Cytoscape library.
+But we can still integrate the visual tricks used in these layouts into existing layouts already implemented in the Cytoscape library.

 The main visual tricks:
 - Hiding background